mpm514/ds2-2024/README.md

 **Task 2**

-A. Using all attributes, build a k-nn classifier to predict emotions: Train the k-nn using the given neighbors (3, 9, 17, 25).  **8 points**
+A. Using all attributes, build a k-nn classifier to predict bean varieties: Train the k-nn using the given neighbors (3, 9, 17, 25).  **8 points**

 B. Perform 5-fold cross-validation for each of the 4 neighbor size and compute accuracy (mean of validation scores), precision and recall.
 Generate a table, as given below, for the obtained results. **5 points**